20 of the Best Interactive Marketing Examples

 Goldman Sach’s interactive content example is their attempt to unravel the complicated millennial generation and understand what that means for the investment industry.
 By adding interaction to their examination of millennial trends in marriage, homeownership and more, they bump up their content’s attention grabbing power!

 Of course a company in the interactive content industry is going to model their website after current interactive marketing standards!
-Our interactive homepage allows you to explore all the different types of interactive content we offer, and you can participate with them right on the page!
+Our interactive solutions page allows you to explore all the different types of interactive content we offer!

 With this tongue in cheek interactive marketing example, Vox uses the data to prove that today’s teens smoke less marijuana, complete more schooling and watch less TV than their older counterparts.
 A slidable timeline allows the reader to pick their year of birth and receive statistics personalized for them.